bigFin/smallSolutions/src/content/resume/plant-science-operations.md

 - Nesbitt, J., Small, F.A.A., Zheng, Y., Habash, M. (2022).
 Assessment of four biocontrol agents for their suppression of *Fusarium proliferatum* on *Cannabis sativa* plants in a soilless cultivation system.
 - Pepe, M., Hesami, M., Small, F.A.A., Jones, A.M.P.
 (2022).
 Comparative analysis of machine learning and evolutionary optimization algorithms for modeling *Cannabis sativa* tissue culture based on light and carbohydrate source optimization.
 - Small, F.A.A., Bray-Stone, D., Chen, X., Jones, A.M.P., Wolyn, D.J. *(in progress)*.
-Efficient micropropagation of *Asparagus officinalis* using a liquid culturing system.
+Micropropagation of *Asparagus officinalis* using a liquid culturing system.